-Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, use of derivatives in approximation, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
-Simple problems (that illustrate basic principles and understanding of the subject as well as real-life situations).
+Applications of derivatives: rate of change of bodies, increasing/decreasing functions, tangents and normals, maxima and minima (first derivative test motivated geometrically and second derivative test given as a provable tool).
+Simple problems illustrate basic (that principles and understanding of the subject as well as reallifesituations).

 - Equation of Tangent and Normal

-- Approximation.

 - Rate measure.

 - Increasing and decreasing functions.

 - Maxima and minima.

 - Stationary/turning points.

 - Absolute maxima/minima

 - local maxima/minima

 - First derivatives test and second derivatives test

-- Point of inflexion.

 - Application problems based on maxima and minima.

-(iii) Integrals
+- (iii) Integrals